ding-lab/CromwellRunner/README.md

 ### Start runs
 1. Test configuration by starting one "dry run" with, `bash 40_start_runs.sh -1d`
+   a.
+It is *highly recommended* to run one case fully to completion before starting a batch.
+      This can be done with `bash 40_start_runs.sh -1`.
-2. Start all runs, running 4 at a time with automatic finalization when finished, with, `bash 40_start_runs.sh -J 4 -F`
+2. Start all runs in a batch, running 4 at a time with automatic finalization when finished, with, `bash 40_start_runs.sh -J 4 -F`
+   a.
+At this time we do not recommend running more than 5-10 jobs at a time.
 3. Disconnect from tmux (CTRL-b d) to let jobs run in background

 ### Test progress of runs